 Welcome to the Ubuntu Weekly Newsletter.
-This is issue #374 for the weeks of June 23 – July 6, 2014, and the full version is available here.
+This is issue #382 for the week September 1 – 7, 2014, and the full version is available here.

 In this issue we cover:

 - Welcome New Members and Developers

 - Ubuntu Stats

 - OpenStack Austin Meetup, with an Orange Box and Home Brew Beer!